Fully coupled functional equations for the quark sector of QCD: Current quark masses and benchmark predictions

 To fully appreciate the above prediction, we emphasise that, as can be shown \textit{analytically} by identifying the diagrams included in each perturbative order, the current approach encodes the full two-loop running of $M_l(p)$, and is numerically consistent with the full three-loop running; for a more detailed discussion, see \sec{sec:results}.

 We next combine \eq{eq:DeltaChiral} with \eq{eq:Deltalmu} to obtain our prediction for $\Delta_{l,\chi}(\mu)$, and compare it with the FLAG result of~\cite{Aoki:2019cca}, obtained from different lattice groups.
-In these simulations, the renormalisation scale is $\mu_\textrm{lat}=2$\,GeV, and the estimate for the QCD scale is $\Lambda^\textrm{lat}_\textrm{QCD}=343(12)$\,MeV in the $\overbar{\textrm{MS}}$ scheme; instead, in the present SDE computation we have $\Lambda_\textrm{QCD}=293$\,MeV.
-From \eq{eq:Deltalmu} and \eq{eq:DeltaChiral}, this leads us to
+There, the renormalization scale is $\mu_\textrm{lat}=2$\,GeV, and the estimate for the QCD scale is $\Lambda^\textrm{lat}_\textrm{QCD}=343(12)$\,MeV in the $\overbar{\textrm{MS}}$ scheme.
+Instead, in the present SDE computation we have $\Lambda_\textrm{QCD}=295(2)$\,MeV in the MOM${}^2$ scheme, see \eq{eq:LQCDMOM21loop} and \fig{fig:LambdaQCD1loop} in \app{app:MOM2-MOM}.
+With \eq{eq:Deltalmu} and \eq{eq:DeltaChiral}, this leads us to

 Taking into account the subtleties in the conversion and application of RG scales, the agreement between these two values is rather impressive, providing non-trivial support for the quantitative reliability of the present approximation.
 We emphasise that the prediction \eq{eq:DeltaChiral}, and hence \eq{eq:DeltalmuRes}, have been obtained without any phenomenological input on the strength of chiral symmetry breaking.